REBELinBLUE/deployer/README.md

 * Configure the web server, database or other services
 * [Run a test suite or check code quality](http://phptesting.org)

-## Note about usage in production

-The `master` branch of this repository is a development branch and **should not** be used in production.
-Changes are merged into the `release` branch when they are considered stable and may then be tagged for release at any time.
-It is recommended that you use the latest tag [release](https://github.com/REBELinBLUE/deployer/releases) for production.
-For information on contributing see [contribution guidelines](/.github/CONTRIBUTING.md).

 ## License

 Deployer is licensed under [The MIT License (MIT)](/LICENSE.md).